nickolasrm/ResumeBuilder/README.md

 Check out the JSON files on the `languages` folder to see how it works!

 <hr>
-**Note: You are free to fork this repository and build your own resume**
+<b>Note: You are free to fork this repository and build your own resume</b>